 You shape your students understanding of technique, the social aspects, the history and their approach to dance.

 If we teach a flawed technique, we will hinder the progress of your students for years to come.
 So get the stuff you teach right.
 An excellent example are b-boys who teach a lousy form of six-step.
 This leads to bad shape in the complete footwork of the students.
 Same if students don’t get the groove for the style they learn from the teachers.
+It’s our responsibility to have a good understanding and the right tools to teach dance.

 If we don’t teach them about the social aspects of dance, they have no chance to enjoy afterparties and social life with other dancers.
 Then we have more “dancers” who only live to compete.